fastify/fastify/docs/Server.md

 <a name="addContentTypeParser"></a>
 #### addContentTypeParser

 `fastify.addContentTypeParser(content-type, options, parser)` is used to pass custom parser for a given content type.
-Useful for adding parsers for custom content types.
-For Eg. `text/json, application/vnd.oasis.opendocument.text`. `content-type` can be a string or string array
+Useful for adding parsers for custom content types, e.g. `text/json, application/vnd.oasis.opendocument.text`. `content-type` can be a string or string array.

 ```js
 fastify.addContentTypeParser('text/json', { asString: true }, fastify.getDefaultJsonParser('ignore', 'ignore'))